 Why do we continue to tell that story?
 Why do we continue to tell that story that way? she asks again and again with surprising results.
 In the end, the author raises serious issues, but the tone of the book is light-hearted, forgiving, and fun.

 With permission, the author also includes a few examples from friends’ families.
 Turns out there are broad similarities in how families tell their histories even across diverse cultures.
 And real reasons why many of us might want to take a good look at those same-old, same-old family stories.

 This is a book that goes beyond one family and their place in American history.
-It is about how story can help all of us find firm footing amid the chaos of change.
+It is about how story can help us find firm footing amid the chaos of change.
 It is a love-poem to storytellers, a roadmap to roots, an exercise in finding home.
 It is about taking control of one’s life and one’s story and how to recognize real wisdom in the modern mobile world.

-Sounds too simple to be true, but when you change your story; you change everything.
+It sounds too simple to be true, but when you change your story; you change everything.

 Check SAMPLE PAGES tab for Introduction and the first two chapters.